Buyer GuideBuyer evaluation

 1. POS- or sales-driven order recommendations

-This is the highest-leverage feature for small procurement teams, and it's the one most basic PO tools don't have.
+This is a high-leverage feature for small procurement teams, and it's one many basic PO tools don't have.

-A small team's biggest time sink is deciding what to order, not creating the order.
+A small team's biggest time sink is often deciding what to order, not creating the order.
 The buyer walks the shelves, checks the spreadsheet, glances at last week's POS report, mentally estimates what next week looks like, then drafts a PO.
-That mental process takes 30–90 minutes per supplier and gets less accurate as SKU count grows.
+That mental process can take 30–90 minutes per supplier and gets less accurate as SKU count grows.

 A PO tool with sales-driven recommendations replaces this with a pre-built draft.
 The system pulls actual sales from the POS, applies consumption rate math, factors lead time and safety stock, scales to supplier pack size, and proposes a draft PO.
 The buyer reviews and sends.